chandlerells/ST-558-Final-Project/README.md

 ## List of packages needed to run the app

-The following packages are need to run the app:
+The following packages are needed to run the app:

 * `shiny`
 * `tidyverse`